soundbloom/soundbloom.github.io/_posts/2025-06-18-content-guidelines.md

 date: 2025-06-18 22:00:00
 author: soundbloom
 categories: [Distribution, Content Guidelines]
-tags: [distribution, guidelines, artwork, audio]
+tags: [distribution, guidelines, artwork, audio, isrc, licensing, content-id, artificial-streaming, metadata, legal, compliance]
 ---
 > These guidelines are not comprehensive and each platform has their own guidelines.
 If content delivered does not meet a specific platform's guidelines, it may be rejected.
 {: .prompt-danger }